shreyas-rp/Titanic_Classification/README.md

 Model Training: A Logistic Regression model is initialized and trained using the training data.
 The fit method trains the model on the features and corresponding target labels.

 Model Evaluation: The trained model is used to make predictions on both the training and testing sets.
-Accuracy scores are calculated for both datasets to evaluate the model's performance.\
+Accuracy scores are calculated for both datasets to evaluate the model's performance.

 Technologies Used:
-Python: The programming language used for the implementation of the project. pandas, numpy: Libraries used for data manipulation and numerical computations. matplotlib, seaborn: Libraries used for data visualization and plotting count plots.
+Python: The programming language used for the implementation of the project. pandas, numpy: Libraries used for data manipulation and numerical computations.matplotlib, seaborn: Libraries used for data visualization and plotting count plots.
 scikit-learn: Library used for machine learning tasks, including data splitting and Logistic Regression model implementation.